svalinn/parastell/README.md

 git clone https://github.com/aaroncbader/pystell_uw.git
 ```

-or download the and extract the ZIP file from [PyStell-UW](https://github.com/aaroncbader/pystell_uw).
+or download and extract the ZIP file from [PyStell-UW](https://github.com/aaroncbader/pystell_uw).
 Once extracted, add the repository directory to your `PYTHONPATH`.

 ## Install ParaStell
 Download and extract the ParaStell repository: